mokuda2/senioryearreflection/_posts/2024-03-03-A-Glance-at-the-Steppingstones.md

 Initially, I didn’t know how I felt about it.
 Maybe I was making progress.
 Time was beginning to heal the pain.
 At the same time, it felt weird that I was moving on.
 I _liked_ liking Jonah.
 Now I felt sad that my feelings for him were beginning to fade away.

 Christian said he was in town for the weekend, so I visited him with Gyuna.
-I was going to video call him about the whole situation, but I never got around to that.
+I was going to video call him about the whole situation, but I never did.
 I met with Gyuna and Christian later that night.

 “He’s a cutie,” Christian said when I showed a picture of Jonah.
 It seemed to be everyone's response from those I showed a picture of him.